-Press the mode button (1) and keep pressed for 2 seconds.
-The display will disappear and the appliance is fully switched off.
+Press the "MODE" button to switch off MES and AES models.
+Keep button "2" pressed for 3 seconds.
+The display disappears and the appliance is fully switched off.

-Release the locking mechanism of the door lock by pushing it and shift it to the front.
-If the door is shut in this position, a small gap is maintained to prevent the formation of mildew.

-If the refrigerator is taken out of service for an extended period, close the isolation tap and the gas cylinder valve.
+- Release the locking mechanism of the door lock by pushing it and shift it to the front.
+If the door is shut in this position, a small gap is nevertheless kept open to prevent formation of mildew. - If the refrigerator is to be taken out of service for an extended period of time, close the on-board shut-off valve and the cylinder valve.